meeraa5/meeraa5/README.md

 **meeraa5/meeraa5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
  -->

 Nice to meet you!
 I'm currently a rising senior at SJSU in Computer Science.
-This summer 2025 I am interning at HPE as a Data Engineer.
+This summer 2025 I am interning at HPE as a Data Engineer, where I am working with Python, SQL, and Snowflake.

 I am Learning AI/ML through the course by Cornell Univeristy and Break Through Tech is helping me break through tech :)